West Baton Rouge councilmember begs for violence to end after fatal shooting at high school football game

 PORT ALLEN - West Baton Rouge community members are mourning Saturday after a shooting during a high school football game the night before took the life of a teenager and hurt another person.

-Port Allen councilmember Clerice Lacy was at the game between Port Allen and Brusly on Friday night.
-She found herself only feet away from where the 16-year-old and 28-year-old were shot.
-Both were taken to a hospital where the teen died.
+Port Allen councilmember Clarice Lacy was at the game between Port Allen and Brusly on Friday night.
+She found herself only feet away from where Ja'Kobe Queen, a Brusly student, and 28-year-old Brasia Davis of Port Allen were shot.
+Both were taken to a hospital where Queen died.

 "We're just still in disbelief.
 It was such a devastating, tragic, incident that occurred, as a result of senseless acts of violence," Lacy said.